dennyreiter/mqtt-bed/README.md

 Based upon code from https://github.com/danisla/iot-bed

+## Requirements
-It requires [[https://pypi.org/project/paho-mqtt/ paho-mqtt]], which can be installed with Pip, and also [[http://manpages.ubuntu.com/manpages/cosmic/man1/gatttool.1.html gatttool]], part of the bluez package (sudo apt install bluez.) hcitool will probably be needed, to find the address of your bed, which is part of bluez also.
+It requires [https://pypi.org/project/paho-mqtt/][paho-mqtt], which can be installed with Pip, and also [http://manpages.ubuntu.com/manpages/cosmic/man1/gatttool.1.html][gatttool], part of the [http://www.bluez.org/][bluez] package (sudo apt install bluez.)
+[http://manpages.ubuntu.com/manpages/focal/en/man1/hcitool.1.html][hcitool] will probably be needed, to find the address of your bed, which is part of bluez also.

+## Finding the address of your bed
 ```
 $ hcitool lescan
 LE Scan ...